 Francesca Giannone brings the sun-soaked vineyards of southern Italy to life in this transportive and poignant novel.
 The Letter Carrier, set in the difficult decades before and after WWII, is a lush diorama of a village in flux.
 At the beating heart of it all is Anna, the rule-breaking, bighearted letter carrier, a woman ahead of her time and drawn movingly from the author s own great-grandmother s story.
 An arresting read by an important rising author.
-Juliet Grames, [internationally bestselling] author of [The Seven or Eight Deaths of Stella Fortuna and] The Lost Boy of Santa Chionia
+Juliet Grames, internationally bestselling author of The Seven or Eight Deaths of Stella Fortuna and The Lost Boy of Santa Chionia

 International Praise for The Letter Carrier